 Selecting this option will allow for you to add a button in your email to your survey.
 When people click on the button it will open up their default web browser and they can then complete the survey within the web browser.

-This option will only appear if you have an NPS question in your survey.
-If you have multiple NPS questions, you’ll also see the option to select the NPS question you’d like to use in the email.
-Once you select the NPS question we’ll automatically embed the question into your email for you, using the button colors that you’ve selected in your survey theme.
+This option will only appear if you have an NPS, Multiple choice or Rating question in your survey.
+Once you select the question, we’ll automatically embed the question into your email for you, using the button colors that you’ve selected in your survey theme.

 With either option that you select be sure to send a preview of your email and test the workflow that your survey recipients will run into to make sure the option you selected works for your survey.